 I’m responsible for two institutional business lines, one of which is corporate trust.
 Our group serves clients as trustee, escrow agent, transaction settlement agent and more, all depending on a client’s needs.
 We’re best known for our work serving municipalities that issue bonds and need a trustee to hold and disburse the funds.

-In recent years, we’ve grown aggressively in other specializations, such as the aviation, cross border, loan agency and asset-backed-securities industries, as well as serving corporations more generally.
+In recent years, we’ve grown aggressively in other specializations, such as the aviation, cross border, loan agency, asset-backed-securities industries, and Delaware statutory trusts, as well as serving corporations more generally.

 Is there a driving force behind your work?